WebberZone/better-search/readme.txt

 * Enhancements:
 	* Better Search Tracker doesn't use jQuery anymore
 	* Uninstall now uses `get_sites()` behind the scenes to delete options from all sites in a multisite install
+	* Blank searches will return no results

+* Bug fixes:
+	* Banned search filtering didn't work properly in some cases

 = 3.2.2 =